 This post is also available in: Spanish

-Until February 23, the Robert Lange Studios (RLS) gallery, located in Charleston, South Carolina, celebrated the growing field of contemporary watercolor artists with a group show featuring 20 artists from around the world, including the artist Oriol Angrill.
+Celebrated the growing field of contemporary watercolor artists with a group show featuring 20 artists from around the world, including this work from Oriol Angrill.

 Each author presented multiple works that exemplify their specific style, genre and theme.
 The exhibition ran during the months of January and February but remains online on this page of the gallery.

 These collective and thematic exhibitions, organized annually by Robert Lange Studios, are developed to connect artists from the territory of Charleston with not only collectors, but also with other international creators.

 This collective exhibition offers artists a space of convergence where one can observe our time through the works of contemporary artists.
 The desire is to represent the beauty, color and form of the different styles and artistic manifestations of the exhibitors.